0mods/docsweb/docs/hollowcore/capabilities.md

 ```

 :::tip
 The K parameter is recommended to be used only as a primitive type, if possible.
-In addition, it is recommended to make all objects of the same type, i.e. to use 'syncableMap<Number, Tag>()' - it is not worth it, this can lead to bugs and crashes.
+In addition, it is recommended to make all objects of the same type, i.e. to use `syncableMap<Number, Tag>()` - it is not worth it, this can lead to bugs and crashes.
 :::

 ## Using Capability